Science foundation year

 Modules

 Throughout the foundation year, you will study a range of subjects relevant to subsequent study in Year 1 of your degree and beyond.
 These subjects are supported by modules which develop your study and mathematical skills.
 The broad scope of subjects enables study in a range of subject areas and, in some instances, allows flexibility of choice of intended degree route.
 Subjects start at an elementary level, and there is a strong emphasis on the development of practical skills.
-In the Skills Module you will also undertake a project where you focus on a topic relating to your degree subject.
+In the Project-based Science Module you will also undertake a project where you focus on a topic relating to your degree subject.

 Core modules